Modeling Nonstationary Extremal Dependence via Deep Spatial Deformations: Data application

-Table~\ref{tab:app_compare} provides model fit metrics over the test data for all fitted stationary and nonstationary models, in terms of censored likelihoods, and additionally, (weighted) gradient scores defined in Equation~\eqref{eq:GSM_loss} and square errors of empirical and fitted CEPs, using both inference methods, and all risk functionals.
-While the improvement of nonstationary models does not seem to be substantial compared to stationary models, these metrics still suggest that nonstationary models perform better at unobserved locations, especially for the max-functional.
-This out-of-sample improvement is especially interesting given that these nonstationary models are much more complex and have a much larger number of parameters than their stationary counterparts.
-While the censored likelihood metric suggests that the stationary models are better when using the site- and sum-functionals, it only assesses the models' performance in cases where all sites experience extreme events simultaneously.
-When partial extremes occur, the gradient score metric suggests that nonstationary models are better.
-The square error metric also supports this conclusion.
-Among nonstationary models, we can also see that models 1 and 2 (those that include the MT unit) outperform the other two in general.
+Table~\ref{tab:app_compare} provides model fit metrics over the test data for all fitted stationary and nonstationary models, in terms of censored likelihoods, as well as (weighted) gradient scores defined in Equation~\eqref{eq:GSM_loss} and square errors between empirical and fitted CEPs, using both inference methods and all risk functionals.
+Overall, the results give a mixed picture, and the improvement of the nonstationary models over their stationary counterparts does not appear substantial across all criteria.
+In particular, the nonstationary models are most clearly favored by the SE criterion, especially for the max-functional, whereas the CL criterion often favors the stationary model for the site- and modified sum-functionals, and the GS criterion gives more mixed conclusions.
+This pattern is nevertheless informative, as the censored likelihood mainly evaluates model performance in cases where all sites experience extreme events simultaneously.
+For partially observed extremes, the GS criterion provides mixed evidence across inference methods and risk functionals, whereas the SE criterion more consistently favors the nonstationary fits, with the clearest gains again occurring for the max-functional.
+Among the nonstationary models, the preferred architecture also appears to depend on the inference method rather than showing a uniform ranking: under WLS, models 1 and 2, which include the MT unit, are often more competitive, whereas under GSM, models 3 and 4 are often similarly competitive and sometimes perform better.